Weights & Strength

 That being said, the best way to build any muscle is variety.
 Use a combination of weightlifting exercises and cardio to build strength.

-You may need to incorporate these exercises into your routine twice a week to get results if, like me, you have stubborn calves.
+You may need to incorporate these exercises into your routine twice weekly to get results if you have stubborn calves like me.

-Find what works for you and don’t give up; they are a hard muscle group to build but using these techniques, it can be done!
+Find what works for you, and don’t give up; they are a hard muscle group to build, but it can be done using these techniques!